-For B2B SaaS selling AI into Europe
+For B2B SaaS with AI features used in Europe

 Answer procurement's AI governance questionnaire without slowing the deal.